erencivril/TrafficMonster/README.md

 ## 📖 Project Overview

-TrafficMonster is a sophisticated Unity 3D endless runner that transforms the traditional genre into a strategic racing experience.
+TrafficMonster is a sophisticated Unity 3D runner that transforms the traditional genre into a strategic racing experience.
 Players must navigate through dense traffic, manage fuel resources, evade police chases, and reach the "Safe Haven" while making tactical decisions about upgrades and power-ups.

 ### 🎯 Core Objective
 Reach the **Safe Haven** (5000 meters) without running out of fuel or being caught by police, while avoiding traffic collisions and managing strategic resources.